Aaliahaly/BINF6970-Final/sql/README.md

 03_mydump.sql
 ```

-This file can be used later to reconstruct the populated database directly.
+The dump file can be used later to reconstruct the complete populated database directly.

 ---